flowroute/flowroute-numbers-ruby/README.md

 1. Using a code text editor, create a new file.

-2. At the top of the file, first add a line pointing to the library installation:
+2. At the top of the file, specify your required libraries and gems: require 'flowroute_numbers' require 'rubygems'

-		require /users/<user>/<directory path>/flowroute-numbers-ruby/lib/flowroute_numbers/

-	where:

-	*	`<user>` is the user name of the user in whose directory the library is installed.

-	* 	`<directory path>` points to the location of the **flowroute_numbers** subdirectory of the **flowroute-numbers-ruby** installation.

-3. Add a line requiring RubyGems:

-		require 'rubygems'

-4. Next, add lines that pass your API credentials to the Controllers:
+3. Next, add lines that pass your API credentials to the Controllers:

 		FlowrouteNumbers::Configuration.username = 'AccessKey'
 		FlowrouteNumbers::Configuration.password = 'SecretKey'

-5. Replace `AccessKey` and `SecretKey` with your own Access Key and Secret Key.
+4. Replace `AccessKey` and `SecretKey` with your own Access Key and Secret Key.

 	>**Note:** You can hard code these values in **Configuration.rb**.
 However, if you do this you will need to rebuild the gem and install it.
 Regardless of where you pass your API credentials, verify that you enter them correctly in the file.
 An incorrectly entered Key throws an `HTTP Response Not OK` message when invoking a method.

-6. Add the following lines to instantiate the three Controllers:
+5. Add the following lines to instantiate the three Controllers:

 		pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()
 		tnc = FlowrouteNumbers::TelephoneNumbersController.new()